House Sales and Purchases

 Please note that on a sale of leasehold property may involve administrative charges payable to the landlord for providing replies to leasehold questionnaires.

-Disbursements on Purchases
+Disbursements on Purchases/Remortgages

 All written fee estimates will include Land Registry fees and search fees and Stamp Duty Land Tax (“SDLT”).